NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

 # Modules contain
 ## compose_ui
- This module contain the two screens of the app, list of dynamic items and the details screen (this module is like a feature of the app - we can have many different features)
+This module contain the two screens of the app, list of dynamic items and the details screen (this module is like a feature of the app - we can have many different features).
 - List Screen
 - Details Screen
 - Generic Views
 - Utils
 ## database
+This module contain contain the database, model (handle the data).
 - Room Database
 - Models
 - DI for Database